reactjs/tr.react.dev/src/content/reference/react-dom/render.md

 ```

 ### Kök bileşeni render etmek {/*rendering-the-root-component*/}

-In apps fully built with React, **you will usually only do this once at startup**--to render the "root" component.

 Tamamen React ile oluşturulmuş uygulamalarda, **genellikle bunu yalnızca başlangıçta bir kez yapacaksınız** - "kök" bileşenini render etmek için.